+Looking for DIY desk ideas?
 Working from home can be difficult.
-Whether you work remote full-time or are currently working from home due to quarantine; you need to find a workspace to help separate work from the rest of your life.
+Whether you work remote full-time or are currently working from home due to quarantine; you need to find a work space to help separate work space from the rest of your life.

 I’ve been working from home for the past two years.
-While I don’t have all the answers, I can share some tips for how to set up a desk that will make your workspace feel a little more like an office.
+While I don’t have all the answers, I can share some tips for how to set up a home office DIY desk that will make your workspace desk feel a little more like an office.

-I’ll share some tips for elements that make a desk more ergonomic, I’ll talk about the way your workspace can affect your creativity, and I’ll share some DIY desk ideas to get you through work from home, whether you’re here for a couple weeks or a few months.
+I’ll share some tips for elements that make a DIY desk more ergonomic, I’ll talk about the way your home office workspace can affect your creativity, and I’ll share some desk DIY tips to get you through work from home, whether you’re here for a couple weeks or a few months.

 - Creating An Ergonomic Workspace

 - Desk and Chair Height